vidu21/FCCLAGOS-website/README.md

-# website
+# The Free Code Camp Lagos Website
-Our first collaborative project - the FCCL website
+This is our first collaborative project - the FCCL website.